furryboffin/obagg/README.md

   to serve only one ticker, allow the client to send a message to the gRPC server to select the ticker that they want.
 This would require adding inbound message handling to the gRPC server implementation.

+- Add documentation for the gRPC server.
+One could use swagger to generate a served docuementation as an example.